brucou/movie-search-app/article/article.md

 displayed.

 ### Iterate on features
-After playing a bit with the prototype, it seems like the UX could be improved with a few changes :
+After playing a bit with the prototype, it seems like the UX could be improved with a few changes:
 - add a back button
 - debounce input
 - query the movie database only after three characters are entered